bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_DistributionBoardTypeDistributionFrame/Documentation.md

-Properties for the distribution frames
+Properties for _IfcDistributionBoard_ with PredefinedType _DISTRIBUTIONFRAME_.